 merge type keyvars using dataset

 The examples include several files containing fictional student information from 2007. scores.dta contains the students' scores on a standardized test, demographics.dta contains demographic information about them, and teachers.dta contains information on their teachers.
-Take a moment to look at each file, then load the test scores:
+Take a moment to look at each file, then start a do file that loads scores.

 In this data set, each observation represents a student. browse and you'll see that you have a student ID (id), a teacher ID (teacher) and a score for each.